OPROSVOs/frensync/SETUP.md

 Basically the output of an hash / one way math function so scammy people have a harder time inpersonating you.
 After your name add a # followed by some secret 10 characters.
 These will not be displayed but will generate a different text.
 It is difficult to get your secret 10 characters from that output and hinders people just writing your name into their fields to impersonate you.
 For better visibility / fun that generated output can partly have some letters of your choice in it.
 See [Meriken's Tripcode Engine](https://github.com/meriken/merikens-tripcode-engine-v3)

+### The extension throws an error: localstorage get failed / localstorage access denied / ns-error-file-corrupted
+That means that the extension can't access its own settings to store the name and checkboxes.
+This is due to an **corrupted browser profile** which crashes some api calls from the extension.
+Either run checkdisk/chkdsk on the drive or delete the broken profile.
+You also might want to keep an eye on that drive as it might be broken soon.

+### Sync works only to one server
+Check your adblock / ublock settings and filters.
+Make sure you have the upper exceptions in your ruleset.

+### Things don't work / Kittens are dying
+If the extension doesn't work as intended, first check this:
+- Only one user script extension (like tampermonkey) is running and working
+- 4chanX is running and working
+- There is one FS in the corner, nothing else and its the newest version
+- The server status in the control panel shows green ticks, no red cross
+- 4chan isn't doing weird things (like sesional things or trolling mods)
+- Your settings are correct like the screenshot up in the setup
+- Wait 5 minutes, reload and try again posting

+If all is fine and you want to help, continue here:

+You can open up the dev tools by pressing **F12** and look into the **Console**

+When opening the FS settings, you can see a fraction of each server response in the console.
+When sending a post there should be no error popping up in the console.
+Or atleast none from frensync or 4chanX (right side of the error message).

+If theres frensync.js or 4chanX.js popping up as an error, i screwed up something.
+Posting this screenshot to the issues (or *the* thread) would help a lot.
+Please include the browser + version and user script extension as well for reproducing the error.
+A known bug is when OP has a name and theres no post, the background color chack fails gently.

+Pressing **F12** closes the dev tools again.